Saphirim/EFDataAccessor/README.md

 # EFDataAccessor
 A simple, mostly async DataAccessor for Entity Framework.
-Allowing standard CRUD Operations in complexe data models with parallel database calls.
+Allowing standard CRUD Operations in complex data models with parallel database calls.

 Including a sample project and corresponding unit tests.